 - A. Seismic restraint: Provide seismic restraints per NFPA 13 & 14 and applicable codes and standards.
-Design and provide restraints to prevent permanent displacement in any direction caused by lateral motion, overturning, or uplift. - B. Piping: Install pipe, fittings and hangers in accordance with latest NFPA 13 criteria and Authority Having Jurisdiction requirements, including seismic sway and uplift bracing; as well as head clearance between deflectors and walls or ceiling.

-- 1. Reducers: Make reductions in pipe sizes with one piece reducing fitting.
+Design and provide restraints to prevent permanent displacement in any direction caused by lateral motion, overturning, or uplift. - B. Piping: Install pipe, fittings, and hangers in accordance with latest NFPA 13 criteria and Authority Having Jurisdiction requirements, including seismic sway and uplift bracing; as well as head clearance between deflectors and walls or ceiling. - 1.
+Reducers: Make reductions in pipe sizes with one piece reducing fitting.
 Bushings are not acceptable. - 2.
-Except where length of the pipe exceeds 20 feet, do not use couplings. - C. General Contractor to contact Landlord for impairment of the water supply to the existing automatic Fire Protection sprinkler system.
+Except where length of the pipe exceeds 20 feet, do not use couplings. - 3.
+Anchors installed in the ceiling slab shall only be installed in the thick portions of the SOMD. - C. General Contractor to contact Landlord for impairment of the water supply to the existing automatic Fire Protection sprinkler system.
 General Contractor to verify Authority Having Jurisdiction fire safety precautions to be observed during sprinkler impairment, such as fire watches, charged hose lines, etc. General Contractor shall request Building Engineering staff support to drain & refill automatic Fire Protection sprinkler system(s); as needed to complete Tenant Improvement construction. - 1.
-Only Building Engineering staff will secure, drain, and refill automatic Fire Protection sprinkler systems; and only upon request from General Contractor.
+Only Building Engineering staff will secure, drain, and refill automatic Fire Protection sprinkler systems, and only upon request from General Contractor.
 Contractor shall not operate Fire Protection system valves for typical work. - a.
-General Contractor and/or sub-contractors shall operate Base Building Fire Protection system valves if an emergency condition exists, such as a broken automatic fire protection sprinkler head while the system is pressurized, and operating the valves will minimize property damage. - b.
-General Contractor shall immediately notify Landlord of any instance that the Fire Protection system valve positions were altered. - c.
-General Contractor shall post temporary signage at Tenant Improvement construction floor(s) to identify location of fire protection loop control and drain valves. - D. General Contractor shall be responsible for fire safety precautions during the entire time of an impairment.
+General Contractor and/or sub-contractors shall operate Base Building Fire Protection system valves if an emergency condition exists, such as a broken automatic fire protection sprinkler head while the system is pressurized and operating the valves will minimize property damage. - b.
+General Contractor shall immediately notify Landlord of any instance that the Fire Protection system valve positions were altered. - General Contractor shall post temporary signage at Tenant Improvement construction floor(s) to identify location of fire protection loop control and drain valves. - D. General Contractor shall be responsible for fire safety precautions during the entire time of an impairment.
 All associated costs shall be the Tenant's responsibility.
-All required fire watch personnel must remain on-site, or be properly relieved of duty, during the entire length of time that an automatic Fire Protection sprinkler system is impaired. - 1.
-Automatic Fire Protection sprinkler system impairment shall be limited to only one floor at a time; unless multiple crews are on-site to work on each floor simultaneously. - 2.
-Automatic Fire Protection sprinkler system impairment is not permitted concurrent with hot work activities. - E. General Contractor shall submit a weekly look ahead schedule document to provide notice of intended schedule that the functionality of the automatic Fire Protection sprinkler system will need to be modified. - F. Duct work, beams, light fixtures, and other potential obstructions shall not interfere with the engineered spray patterns of the sprinkler heads.
-The General Contractor shall ensure that the type and location of potential obstructions is considered in the installation of the system. - G. Install auxiliary drain valves for trapped lines in accordance with NFPA 13.
-When trapped water volume is: - 1.
-5 gallons or greater: Provide minimum 1" globe valve with hose adapter and cap. - 2.
-Less than 5 gallons: Provide minimum 1" pipe nipple and cap.
+All required fire watch personnel must remain on-site, or be properly relieved of duty, during the entire length of time that an automatic Fire Protection sprinkler system is impaired. - Automatic Fire Protection sprinkler system impairment shall be limited to only one floor at a time; unless multiple crews are on-site to work on each floor simultaneously. - 2.
+Automatic Fire Protection sprinkler system impairment is not permitted concurrent with hot work activities.